Blog Post

 base-uri 'self';

-: Governs which endpoints our JavaScript can make API calls (like `fetch` or `XMLHttpRequest`) to.frame-ancestors 'none'
+• connect-src: Governs which endpoints our JavaScript can make API calls to (like `fetch`).

-: Disables legacy plugins like Flash or Java applets.
-This should almost always be set to'none'
+• object-src 'none': Disables legacy plugins like Flash.
+This should almost always be set to 'none'.

 Step 3: Monitor, Refine, and Enforce

-Expert Nuance: The Power of Hashes and Nonces.
-The most secure CSPs avoid whitelisting entire domains for scripts.
-Instead, they use a **hash** (a cryptographic signature of a specific inline script) or a **nonce** (a random, one-time-use code).
-This ensures that *only* the exact scripts you intended to run can execute, even if an attacker finds a way to inject a script from an otherwise trusted domain.
-This is an advanced topic but represents the gold standard of CSP implementation.
+Expert Nuance (2026 Best Practices): The most secure CSPs avoid whitelisting entire domains for scripts whenever possible.
+Instead, they use a hash (a cryptographic signature of a specific inline script) or a nonce (a random, one-time-use code).
+This ensures that *only* the exact scripts you intended to run can execute.

 Conclusion: From Gatekeeper to Fortress